rayhanbepary/Forwarrd/README.md

 ![logo](https://www.linkpicture.com/q/logo_191.png)
 ##

-This website is the clone of Airbnb.
-Hosts can host their room/hotel /house at this site, those will appear on the search page based on the location where the guests are going.
-And guests can book their preferred room.
+This website has been developed for a startup company named FORWARRD.
+It is a waste management company.
+They use this website to manage their waste collector, clients.
+This website has some interesting features.
+It has three parts, one for admin and others for waste collector and clients.
+Every admin, waste collector, and client has individual account.
+Each of them is managed separately.
 It has built in react.
 The code is well commented and straightforward and it's easy to customize.

 [Live Website](http://forwarrd.mrbsoft.com/)

 ### Features:
-* Hotel/room booking website
-*	Search room/hotel
-*	Details of room/hotel
-*	Reserve room/hotel
-*	Checkin & Checkout date picker
-*	Guests selection
 * Cross Browser Compatible
 * Modern Design
 * Clean code
 * Easy to customize
+* Fully responsive design
+* Signup functionality
+* Login functionality
+* Waste collector dashboard
+* Admin dashboard
+* User dashboard
+* Users can see their deposit and can withdraw

 ### Technology used:
 * Javascript